Kate Baldwin: Personal life

 Baldwin met her husband, actor Graham Rowat, in 2003 during a Washington DC production of 1776, in which he played Richard Henry Lee and she played Martha Jefferson.
-Because they both had a lot of downtime during act two of the musical, they bonded quickly and began dating after the show closing.
+Because they both had a lot of downtime during act two of the musical, they bonded quickly and began dating after the show closed.
 They married on October 2, 2005, and on April 19, 2011, welcomed their son, Colin James.
 The husband and wife acting duo have done multiple regional shows together since 1776, including Bells Are Ringing and A Little Night Music.